gnars-dao/gnars-frontend/packages/webapp/README.md

 ```

 This automatically runs the "predev" step to generate the latest schema so you are always up to date with any changes.
+## Docker

+Running with `docker compose` will spin up a local EVM node that forks from the Base mainnet so contract functionality can be tested.

 ### 5. Connect to the local EVM network
 Add the local network to your wallet using the URL `http://localhost:8545` and chain ID `31337`.